ZhangLockerberg/MADDPG/README.md

 ### Introduction

-For this Udacity project, I used a single DDPG agent to solve the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) multi-agent collaboration environment.
+For this Udacity project, a single DDPG agent is used to solve the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) multi-agent collaboration environment.

 ![Trained Agent][image1]

-In this environment, two agents control rackets to bounce a ball over a net.
+In this environment, two agents control ping-pong rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

 ### Getting Started

-Codes were written using Python3.6.2, run this to install necessary packages:
+Codes were written using Python 3.6.2, run this to install necessary packages:

 `pip install -r requirements.txt`

-The Unity environment `Tennis.app` only runs on Macs, for Windows users, download the Windows 32-bit version [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86.zip).
+For Windows users, download the Windows 32-bit version [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86.zip).

 Please follow the instruction in the [Udacity DRLND Instructions](https://github.com/udacity/deep-reinforcement-learning#dependencies) on setting up the environment.